Election Day Voting Begins With Long Lines

 He said curbside voting is available at all polling locations.
 Someone has to go inside the polling site and notify a worker then wait for a team to come out with a ballot to conduct the voting process.

-Some polling sites started seeing lines by 5 a.m., and county elections officials expected the afternoon rush, from 4 to 6 p.m. to be the busiest time at polling sites.
+Some polling sites started seeing lines by 5 a.m., and county elections officials expect the afternoon rush, from 4 to 6 p.m. to be the busiest time at polling sites.

 Northeast Ohioans tweeted early morning pictures from their polling places.